MAPS$^2$: Multi-Robot Autonomous Motion Planning under Signal Temporal Logic Specifications: Related Work

 In multi-agent temporal logic control, works such as \cite{verginis2018timed, 5238617} employ workspace discretisation and abstraction techniques, which we avoid in this article due to it being computationally demanding.
 Some approaches to STL synthesis involve using mixed-integer linear programming (MILP) to encode constraints, as previously explored in \cite{belta2018, raman2014model, 7447084}.
 However, MILPs are computationally intractable when dealing with complex specifications or long-term plans because of the large number of binary variables required in the encoding process.
 The work in \cite{sun2022multi} encodes a new specification called multi-agent STL (MA-STL) using mixed integer linear programs (MILP).
 However, the predicates here depend only on the states of a single agent, can only represent polytope regions, and finally, temporal operations can only be applied to a single agent at a time.
 In contrast, this work explores coupled constraints between robots and predicates are allowed to be of nonlinear nature.

 As a result, researchers have turned to transient control-based approaches such as gradient-based, neural network-based, and control barrier-based methods to provide algorithms to tackle the multi-robot STL satisfaction problem \cite{kurtz2022mixed}.
 Such approaches, at the cost of imposing dynamical constraints on the optimisation problem, often resort to using smooth approximations of temporal operators at the expense of completeness arguments or end-up considering only a smaller fragment of the syntax \cite{8264095, 9655231, 9838497, 8431695}.
 STL's robust semantics are used to construct cost functions to convert a synthesis problem to an optimisation problem that benefits from gradient-based solutions.
 However, such approaches result in non-smooth and non-convex problems and solutions are prone to local minima \cite{gilpin2020smooth}.
 In this work, we avoid approximations and consider the full expression of the STL syntax.
 The proposed solution adopts a purely geometrical approach to the multi-robot STL planning problem.
+Our current focus is directed towards the planning problem, specifically the generation of trajectories that fulfil STL constraints, rather than the dynamical constraints or the precise control techniques used to execute the trajectory.\\